Just-In-Time Auction FAQ

-You can read docs here () as well as read through an example trading bot ().
+You can read docs here (Just-In-Time (JIT) Auctions) as well as read through an example trading bot ().

 Yes, it is the same model.
-Liquidiations will be market orders that will also route through the JIT auction mechanism.
+Liquidations will be market orders that will also route through the JIT auction mechanism.

 We built an event emitter on Solana.
 Makers can listen to the event emitter for whenever there's a taker order.
 Makers can then bid to fill the order.